-NY Governor Andrew Cuomo Says He’s ‘Afraid,’ ‘Hurt,’ As A Result Of The Coronavirus Pandemic
+Andrew Cuomo Says He’s ‘Afraid,’ ‘Hurt,’ As A Result Of The Coronavirus Pandemic

 Throughout the coronavirus pandemic, New York Governor Andrew Cuomo has rapidly become one of the public faces of the response not just in New York, but across the country.
 In a new interview with Rolling Stone, Cuomo discusses his response to the virus and the toll it’s had on him emotionally.

-In the interview, Cuomo said that he wanted to help people understand that, although they may be self isolating, they aren’t the only ones going through this.
+In the interview, Cuomo said that he wanted to help people understand that, although they may be self-isolating, they aren’t the only ones going through this.

 “You’re not alone.
 Everybody feels what you’re feeling.
 I feel what you feel.
 I’m afraid.
 I’m hurt.
 I’m having trouble with the situation.
 It’s not just you.
 I believe that, and it’s important and helpful to communicate it.
 And by my relaying my feelings, I think it may have helped you to understand that your feelings are not unique in this situation,” Cuomo said.

 Cuomo also said that, as he deals with the day-to-day realities of the pandemic, he’s always asking himself what else he could be doing to save lives.
-He said that he understood that every day more people were dying as a result of the virus, and said that even though he didn’t know what else he could be doing, he felt a tremendous burden.
+He said that he understood that every day more people were dying as a result of the virus and said that even though he didn’t know what else he could be doing, he felt a tremendous burden.

 Cuomo was also asked what had been hardest for him personally throughout the crisis.